 - Use proper lighting to minimize the strain on your eyes when reading.

 - Use the 20/20/20 rule (every 20 minutes, look 20 feet away for 20 seconds) to limit the strain of the computer screen on your eyes.

 - Change scenery once in a while if you’re in a rut.

-Here’s to a great new workspace you can set up for yourself and to some time at home devoid of back and neck pain.
+Here’s to a great new workspace for you when you are working from home.
 For a complete evaluation of your pain and how to address it, contact our team of MSK experts to book an assessment today.
 You can book an appointment online or call our Glebe Clinic at 613-237-9000 or our Byward Clinic at 613-869-8600.